A focus on strong performance

 The appointed executives have the right mix of expertise and experience to deliver outstanding services, greater efficiencies and lower costs for the merged fund’s 2 million members and their $200 billion in retirement savings.

-The Chief People Officer has commenced in the role to work on the integration planning phase of the merger.
+The Chief People Officer and Chief Financial Officer have already commenced in their roles to work on the integration planning phase of the merger.

 All other appointments to the merged fund’s executive team will be effective from the merger date.